Halloween (1978 film): Contemporary

 Conversely, Pauline Kael wrote a scathing review in The New Yorker suggesting that "Carpenter doesn't seem to have had any life outside the movies: one can trace almost every idea on the screen to directors such as Hitchcock and Brian De Palma and to the Val Lewton productions" and musing that "Maybe when a horror film is stripped of everything but dumb scariness—when it isn't ashamed to revive the stalest device of the genre (the escaped lunatic)—it satisfies part of the audience in a more basic, childish way than sophisticated horror pictures do."
 Likewise, Gary Arnold of The Washington Post was negative, writing "Since there is precious little character or plot development to pass the time between stalking sequences, one tends to wish the killer would get on with it.
 Presumably, Carpenter imagines he's building up spine-tingling anticipation, but his techniques are so transparent and laborious that the result is attenuation rather than tension."
 Lou Cedrone of The Baltimore Evening Sun referred to it as "tediously familiar" and whose only notable element is "Jamie Lee Curtis, whose performance as the intended fourth victim, is well above the rest of the film."

 The following months after release, critics continued to praise the film.
 Voice lead critic Andrew Sarris wrote a follow-up feature on cult films, citing Allen's appraisal of Halloween and writing in the lead sentence that the film "bids fair to become the cult discovery of 1978.
 Audiences have been heard screaming at its horrifying climaxes".
-Roger Ebert gave the film similar praise in his 1979 review in the Chicago Sun-Times, referring to it as "a visceral experience—we aren't seeing the movie, we're having it happen to us.
+Roger Ebert gave the film similar praise in his 1979 review in the Chicago Sun-Times, with his top rating of four stars.
+In addition to praise for Carpenter's careful scene construction, Ebert admired the subtle performances from main actors as "ordinary, everyday people" thrust into a terrifying scenario, and said Halloween was "a visceral experience—we aren't seeing the movie, we're having it happen to us.
 It's frightening.
 Maybe you don't like movies that are really scary: Then don't see this one."
 Ebert also selected it as one of his top 10 films of 1978.
 Once-dismissive critics became impressed by Carpenter's choice of camera angles and simple music and surprised by the lack of blood and graphic violence.